Momordica charantia: India

+Nepal

-In northern India and Nepal, bitter melon, known as tite karela (तीते करेला) in Nepali, is prepared as a fresh pickle.
+Bitter melon, known as tite karela (तीते करेला) in Nepali, is prepared as a fresh pickle.
 For this, the vegetable is cut into cubes or slices, and sautéed with oil and a sprinkle of water.
 When it is softened and reduced, it is crushed in a mortar with a few cloves of garlic, salt, and a red or green pepper.
-It is also eaten sautéed to golden brown, stuffed, or as a curry on its own or with potatoes.
+It is also eaten sautéed to golden brown and crispy, stuffed, or as a curry on its own or with potatoes.

 Myanmar

 In Burmese cuisine, bitter melon is sauteéd with garlic, tomatoes, spices, and dried shrimp and is served as an accompaniment to other dishes.
 Such a dish is available at street stalls and deli counters throughout the country.

 Sri Lanka

 It is called karavila (කරවිල) in Sri Lanka and it is an ingredient in many different curry dishes (e.g., karawila curry and karawila sambol) which are served mainly with rice in a main meal.
 Sometimes large grated coconut pieces are added, which is more common in rural areas.
 Karawila juice is also sometimes served there.